JohnBarlowVT/Food_Scraps_Resistome/made4_demo_script.md

 head(res_mat_all)
 str(res_mat_all)
 ```
-also, a number of functions throw an error if any sites have all 0 values for the abundance of observed genes e.g. the HOSP, WOCA, and SWCA for ARGs all have zero abundance for ARGs (see [figure 3](index.html)).
+also, a number of functions throw an error if any sites have all 0 values for the abundance of observed genes e.g. the HOSP, WOCA, and SWCA for ARGs all have zero abundance for ARGs (see [Figure 3 ARG freq by site.html](fig3_arg_freq_by_site.html)).

 here is the code Korin figured out to resolve this issue